-St. Luke's Episcopal Hospital has one of the largest and most experienced groups of gastroenterologic and general surgeons in the United States.
+Baylor St. Luke's Medical Center has one of the largest and most experienced groups of gastroenterologic and general surgeons in the United States.
 Our surgeons are recognized internationally for their performance of complex procedures with high levels of patient safety and satisfactory outcomes.
 We have expertise in several areas including hepatobiliary and pancreatic surgery, surgical management of breast disease, morbid obesity surgery, endocrine surgery, abdominal wall hernias, and surgical oncology, including melanoma and perform over 6,000 procedures each year.
 Our surgeons are also leaders in the use of minimally invasive surgery.

 We take a collaborative team approach, which results in better outcomes and more accurate diagnosis.
 Our general surgeons work and collaborate with other specialists involved in the care of surgical patients - which results in more comprehensive care.

 Patients at St. Luke's benefit from the da Vinci® Surgical System, which allows surgeons to perform a range of colorectal procedures through small incisions.
 Compared to traditional surgery, these minimally invasive, or laparoscopic, techniques provide patients a number of potential benefits, including shorter hospital stays, less pain and scarring, less risk of infection, less blood loss, faster recovery, and a quicker return to normal activities.